-Brand Names: Alavert D-12, Claritin-D, Claritin-D 24 Hour, Leader Allergy Relief D-24, Loratadine-D 24 Hour
+Brand Names: Alavert D-12, Allergy & Congestion Relief, Allergy Relief & Nasal Decongestant, Allergy Relief-D 24 Hour, Claritin-D 12 Hour, Claritin-D 24 Hour, Clear-Atadine-D, Leader Allergy Relief D-24, Loratadine-D 12 Hour, Loratadine-D 24 Hour, Wal-itin D, Wal-itin D 24 Hour

 Loratadine and pseudoephedrine may also be used for purposes not listed in this medication guide.

 oblong, white, imprinted with RX724

 oblong, white, imprinted with CLARITIN D 24 HOUR

 round, white, imprinted with CLARITIN D

 oval, white, imprinted with Andrx 605

 What are the possible side effects of loratadine and pseudoephedrine?

 Stop using this medicine and call your doctor at once if you have:

 - pounding heartbeats or fluttering in your chest; or